Home

 This is the order in which you should Lust:

 Here is the route I recommend for early in the season, and for PUGs.
-This will, as I mentioned before, have you fight the Forge Master mini-boss.
-This is the hardest mini-boss overall, but it makes the first boss free.
+This will, as I mentioned before, have you fight the High Priest Aemya.

 !nA12YTniq0)OocbIlpNoTtANXntvEQpOXGeKOwzRmYsPoV4V9k0fUiqP5fmGoC2Dz39ykafpwK3k(TSS)Y40(I8QALQUCOP)TIdGKpLuK)xP8pfhG6PVYBgK6Juo01jp3)5HZpjBpFF11rWGmnKlYMrYQBppt3cWhgAAgHOb0lLNQp)uXHjY7Qv9)qPUixT)lJi1tNa7)ZHuZa0mGmdzMbWeA80uTvoqmRPMLmZYzm619Z0VApONr7xq66n6iSTPTRiNkajcPldUmbwoV7w2ObaJqp0JEPQsLKQbbJCVKmFEIZEyd7zZFK9HdmGFKLsazeHgfAbe5)ezSyKcc9rKND4kfcmDdMnJXfkjmiWXScAjlMeaC1mOkIIJ0GWH3K2Ymuwy9qKqaeZjSLPzEMMX5PkOlfGaQwXMKXPmUglDgdDxOuHKtqBUEm1gz2Cn2M7jM2gii8QLelQOlBI2ThinboQc4EY0ynbSDJeHmLRWtGwIb8UT)6Cd49(k6dRCGnkhVVqHF2uqQejtzO1wD8MABV(pVQgsKaaTHDiLnFFbdz32DtIWo1QSWctUR75zCBvITiH4Rabumo0TcW1HSMKf6qR6tSW9wzptbryWe7lD)PWDltqmrvgBcmo0vMLZt3t0j1PGinYnX2iXQBKmMVNmkjIrdvZ9mQJI7Iefah0h53B5F9Jes2sRbnuECBx(wUOrSP1Lw9OSG)(Xpg9RqZkXvOsVoAuKU9SOkJGKiEeytv9QLkRKYsQRUUxStSX(ACUVyzcLj4u3SEAeVonUx)bE7b2mqmduBky1nWcEftNoTVrkFq0iFv2y84E51XXh6QB7E72Xw1TJ9plVDmNx2jRUD8ln8tJlFuE6L2oUgYpBh6Lf5NQQ1Vrt1jLp32u9T26ZYQcHDNLxIjKpnu3m9wSflouxnQIFP5x93D31RF)RJ7v8pa